Angra do Heroísmo: Religious

 At one stage, Angra had as many as nine convents, each with its own cloisters and churches.
-Most of these churches are from the Mannerist and Baroque periods, and they are remarkably grand if we bear in mind the poor quality of the stone to be found on the island.
+Most of these churches are from the Mannerist and Baroque periods, and they are remarkably grand.
 The interior decoration of these churches relied on the use of both traditional carved and gilded woodwork and the rich and exotic woods of Brazil.

 On the Ladeira de São Francisco in central Angra is the Igreja da Nossa Senhora da Guia (Church of Our Lady of Guia), where the seafarer Paulo da Gama is buried.
 He accompanied his brother Vasco da Gama on his first sea voyage to India in 1497.